rubillos/RV-Bridge/README.md

 ---
 ## Hardware

-Uses an ESP32 with a CAN-Bus interface, either as separate components, or more easily, this board from _skpang.co.uk_:
+Uses an ESP32 with a CAN-Bus interface, either as separate components, or more easily, this board from [skpang.co.uk](https://www.skpang.co.uk):

 ![ESP32 Module](/images/board_in_box.jpeg)

-You can find this on the CopperHillTech Website:<br>
+In the U.S. you can find it on the CopperHillTech Website:<br>
 [ESP32 with WiFi, Bluetooth Classic, BLE, CAN Bus Module](https://copperhilltech.com/esp32-wifi-bluetooth-classic-ble-can-bus-module/)

 This board has everything needed, including a regulator for powering the device off of the 12V provided by the RV-C connector.